CristianOrt/cs480Ortega/Assignment06/README.md

 The excutable will be put in bin

-My program should load "capsule" file and display it on the screen using the assimp loader along with the shader.
+My program should load "capsule" file and display it on the screen using the assimp loader along with the texture.
+I converted the .jpg to a .png because SOIL can't read .jpg